-Rachel Teem is a Wake Forest native and began her dance education at the Dance Attic.
+- Rachel Gentry is a Wake Forest native and began her dance education at the Dance Attic.
 In May 2009 she graduated from Elon University with a BFA in Dance Performance and Choreography.
 While at Elon, Rachel was a member of the Elon Dance Company and had the privilege of performing works of several applauded choreographers including Lauren Kearns, Jane Wellford, Linda Sabo, Amy Beasley, Lila York, Rebecca Hutchins, Gene Medler, Nina Wheeler, and Ava Vinisett.
 Rachel has also performed at adjudication concerts at the American College Dance Festival at the University of Mississippi in 2007 and Goucher College in 2008.
 Rachel was co-director of Elon University’s all tap show, “Tapped Out”, in 2008 and 2009 as well as a performer and choreographer.
-Rachel is currently the assistant director of the internationally renowned North Carolina Youth Tap Ensemble under the direction of tap master Gene Medler.
+Rachel was also the assistant director of the internationally renowned North Carolina Youth Tap Ensemble under the direction of tap master Gene Medler.

 Originally from Philadelphia, Kai is a Magna Cum Laude graduate from Rowan University with a BA in Speech/Theater/Dance.
 During these years, Kai was awarded the Ann B. Ward Medallion Award recognizing her for artistic excellence and high achievement in the School of Fine and Performing Arts at Rowan University.
 Her work was selected for adjudication at the American College Dance Festival and was presented at the 1995 Center for Performing Arts graduation ceremony.
 Upon graduation, Kai studied and performed with Melanie Stewart Dance, Benchtours Theater Company and independent artist Asimina Chremos.
 Along with performing, Kai was an adjunct professor of dance education at Rowan University, implemented dance programs for the public school systems with New Jersery School of the Arts and Rowan University, and taught ballet at the Gloucester County Ballet School.
 In 1998, Kai moved to Denver where she danced for the Hannah Kahn Dance Company and the Off-Center Dance Collective.
 She continued to teach for state arts programs in Colorado and for several dance/theater studios.
 For the past ten years, Kai has continued to teach and to perform in San Jose and Raleigh winning numerous awards for her choreography as well as high scores at regional and national dance competitions.
 She has continued her education with the teachings of Joseph Pilates and is mat certified.
 Kai has a passion to instill a love and knowledge of dance into every student, regardless of their natural ability.
 She wants to inspire, educate, and lead students toward excellence while creating an environment where they feel free to express themselves and their talents.